-The Integrated Behavioral Health Scholars Program at The University of Texas at Austin is an innovative cross-campus collaboration of Dell Medical School, the Steve Hicks School of Social Work, School of Nursing, Department of Psychology and Department of Educational Psychology.
-The program’s goal is to build a diverse and culturally competent behavioral health workforce with expertise in delivering integrated behavioral care, particularly to underserved Texans.
+The Integrated Behavioral Health Scholars Program at The University of Texas at Austin is an innovative cross-campus collaboration of the Department of Psychiatry and Behavioral Sciences at Dell Medical School, the Steve Hicks School of Social Work, School of Nursing, Department of Psychology and Department of Educational Psychology.
+The program’s goal is to build a diverse and culturally responsive behavioral health workforce with expertise in delivering integrated behavioral care, particularly to underserved Texans.

 The program has two concentrations: